 When the process of open die forging occurs, a piece of metal is hammered or stamped a number of times by multiple dies.
 They do not completely enclose the piece.
 The desired shape is created this way.
-It requires a certain series of movements made by the dies.
-Additional machining is usually required to achieve the needed accuracies.
-Open die forging has a number of benefits.
-One is less waste, another is a finer grain structure.
-Higher strength is an appreciated quality, and so is increased durability.
-Managers enjoy the lower cost and the chance of a void goes down.
+Its required a certain series of movements made by the dies.
+Additionally matchining is usually required to achieve the needed accuracies.
+Open die forging has number of benefits.
+One is less material waste, another is finer grain structure.
+Higher strength is appreciated quality, and so increase durability, Managers enjoy yhe low cost and the chances of voids.

 Closed Die Forging